 "While Giggijoch mountain is for beginners, families and freestylers, the adjacent Gaislachkogel mountain offers challenging terrain for advanced and expert skiers and snowboarders," Rudi tells us, adding that there is also some excellent off-piste terrain for freeriding.”
 Thanks to its high altitude, the glacier ski area covering two glaciers called the Rettenbachferner and Tiefenbachferner is the perfect spot for early-season skiing in October and November.
 It offers acres of wide-open terrain fo cruising, similar to the runs on the Giggijoch mountain.
 There is, however, one notable exception – the steep race piste which hosts the traditional opening race of the FIS Alpine Skiing World Cup each October.

 Breathtaking: The View of Rettenbach Glacier from the top of Gaislachkogel.

 15:00 // Shopping at Sporthütte Fiegl

 Looking for a place that feels more like a friend’s vacation home and won’t break the bank?
-Sölden offers a diverse selection of accommodation for every budget—such as condos and B&Bs, like Sun Alpin – Rudi says it’s newly renovated in modern Alpine style and it’s cosy.
-If you are looking for a full-service hotel that surrounds you in luxury, consider the Five Star Hotel Central, the Die BergeLifestyle Hotel, the Hotel Bergland or the Hotel Vaya.
-When Rudi first came to Sölden 18 years ago, he stayed at the place where today’s Vaya Hotel is located.
-Newly built, it is chic, modern and stylish and gets rave reviews.
+Sölden offers a wide selection of accommodation for every budget.
+For B&Bs, Rudi recommends the recently renovated Sun Alpin.
+Those with a taste for luxury should check in at the Hotel Central, the Die Berge Lifestyle Hotel, the Hotel Bergland or the Hotel Vaya.
+When Rudi first came to Sölden 18 years ago, he stayed at a place located on the very spot where today the Vaya Hotel stands.
+Chic, modern and stylish, it has got rave reviews since opening.